mwvgroup/pwv_kpno/README.md

     transmission(date, airmass):
         Return a model for the atmospheric transmission function due to PWV

-        For a given datetime and airmass, return a model for the atmospheric transmission function due to precipitable water vapor (PWV) at Kitt Peak.
+        For a given UTC datetime and airmass, return a model for the atmospheric transmission function due to precipitable water vapor (PWV) at Kitt Peak.
         The modeled transmission is returned as an astropy table with the columns 'wavelength' and 'transmission'.
 Wavelength values range from 7000 to